MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50020-user-account-identity-provider-does-not-exist.md

 ### Solution: Change the sign-in audience setting in the app registration manifest

-To make sure that your app registration isn't a single-tenant account type:
+To make sure that your app registration isn't a single-tenant account type, perform the following steps:

 1. In [the Azure portal](https://portal.azure.com), search for and select **App registrations**.
 1. Select the name of your app registration.
 1. In the sidebar, select **Manifest**.
 1. In the JSON code, find the **signInAudience** setting.
 1. Check whether the setting contains one of the following values:
     - **AzureADandPersonalMicrosoftAccount**
     - **AzureADMultipleOrgs**